-- Blow gently into a tissue through your open nostril.
+- Blow gently into a tissue through both nostrils.

-- Wipe any remaining mucous from your nose, dispose of tissue and wash hands.
+- Wipe any remaining mucous from your nose, dispose of tissue, and wash your hands.

 If you blew your nose too hard already and heard a pop followed by pain, you may have damaged your eardrum and should consult a hearing care provider.
 A small pop might be your eustachian tub equalizing the presser of your inner ear and outer ear.

 — Enjoying this Blog? —

 Here are some other resources you might like:

 Hearing loss quiz (fully online)

 When your ears are clogged, it can be tempting to plug your nose and blow to try and relieve the pressure.
 While that’s one method, it may not be the best treatment for clogged ears.
 Your ears can become clogged if there’s been a build-up in pressure in the Eustachian Tube.
 Swallowing or yawning can sometimes be enough to open up the Eustachian tube and let air pass through.